Pittsburg man killed in shooting, two arrests made

 According to the Kansas Bureau of Investigation, about 2:30 p.m.
-Friday, Pittsburg Police received a 911 call from Collin Pal Gebford, 43, reporting that someone was shot.
-Police located the victim, David Duane Mays, 51, of Weir, in the roadway near 1023 N. Main St.
+Friday, Pittsburg police received a 911 call from Collin Pal Gebford, 43, reporting that someone was shot.
+Police located the victim, David Duane Mays, 51, of Weir, in the road near 1023 N. Main St.

 Mays suffered a fatal gunshot wound to the chest, according to KBI, which sent its Crime Scene Response Team to investigative at the request of the Crawford County Sheriff's Office.